virgesmith/neworder/README.md

 Neworder is a prototype microsimulation package inspired by [openm++](https://ompp.sourceforge.io/) and MODGEN.
 Models are defined in high-level code (python) and executed within an embedded simulation framework (written in C++) which exposes a subset of itself as a python module.
 (In order words the C++ framework can call python _and vice versa_).

-As python and C++ have very different memory models, it's not possible to directly share data, i.e. safely have a python object and a C++ object both referencing (and potentially modifying) the same memory location.
-However, there is a crucial exception to this: the numpy ndarray type.
-This is fundamental to the operation of the framework, as it enables the C++ module to directly access (and modify) pandas data frames (which do not have a native C API).

 ## Key Features:
 - low barriers to entry: users need only write standard python code, little or no new coding skills required.
 - flexibility: models are defined entirely in user code.